 Facial portraits, head casting and more!

-This gallery contains just a small portion of the many busts (head casts), face casts and facial feature casts we have created over the years.
+This gallery contains just a small portion of the many portrait busts (head casts), face casts and facial feature casts we have created over the years.
 You are not limited by the finishes, styles and poses you see in this gallery.
 We offer luxury gift packages and gift vouchers for those wishing to give this experience as a gift.
 If you can't find all the information you need here or or our extensive FAQ page then do contact us with your ideas or any questions you may have, and we can immortalise you or a loved one in bespoke lifecast sculpture.
-For a general price guide of our most popular poses and finishes, scroll down to the button at the bottom of the page.
+For a general PRICE GUIDE of our most popular poses and finishes, scroll down to the bottom of the page.

 - What price can be put on the smile of the person you love - to hang it on the wall or keep it in a treasure box?
 The cheeky expression of your older children, right up to the friendly, crinkled brow of your favourite grandparent can be recorded in lifecast sculpture in a way that photographs or videos just don't come close to matching.